gboeing/ppd534/syllabus/readme.md

   - Write simple code to manipulate, analyze, and visualize urban data
   - Understand how to use basic descriptive and inferential statistics to evaluate and interpret social science evidence
-  - Tell stories using a combination of text and visuals about public issues using data and evidence
+  - Tell stories about public issues with a combination of text and visuals using data and evidence
   - Evaluate the politics and ethics underlying how technology and innovation impact cities and planning processes